phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 ### UEFI

 ## A Minimal Kernel
 Now that we know how a computer boots, it's time to create our own minimal kernel.
-Our goal is to create a bootable disk image that prints a green “OK” to the screen when booted.
+Our goal is to create a bootable disk image that prints a green “Hello” to the screen when booted.
 For that we build upon the [freestanding Rust binary] we created in the previous post.

 We already have our `_start` entry point, which will be called by the boot loader.
 So let's output something to screen from it.